The 40 Most Important Questions for Your Real Estate Interview

 - Open Houses: In order to get a quick start, may I sit on someone else’s listing to acquaint myself with the business and to get prospective buyers?

 b.)
 What do I pay for?

 - What is the average sales price for your company and/or branch office?

-- If I personally buy or sell my own property, what is the company’s policies?
+- If I personally buy or sell my own property, what are the company’s policies?

-- Does your firm have special requirements on dress and grooming?
+- Does your firm have special requirements for dress and grooming?

 - Are there some agents I could talk with about the company?

 - What are the three top reasons I should join your company?

 (Jim Hogan has been a REALTOR® since 1971.
 He is also a mortgage broker and investor.
 As an educator, he has helped “billions” begin and sustain successful real estate careers.
 His door is always open to anyone with a question or seeking advice.
 He and Curtis Hall developed the Real Estate Buyer’s Agent Council’s “Innovative Marketing for Buyer Representatives,” course and teach Accredited Buyer Representative (ABR) designation classes throughout Arizona, California and Hawaii.
 Jim was one of the first educators to be awarded the Real Estate Educators Association’s Distinguished Real Estate Instructor (DREI) designation.
 In 2002 Jim was inducted into the REBAC Hall of Fame.
 He is one of the founding members of RealtyU, a national consortium of over 40 real estate schools and as a singer/songwriter recently released his first CD.)

 March 29, 2019